caronc/pynzbget/README.md

                      information from it. lxml must be installed on your system for this to work correctly

+ * parse_list() - Takes a string (or more) as well as lists of strings as input.
+It then cleans it up and produces an easy to manage list by combining all of the results into 1.
+                  Hence: parse_list('.mkv, .avi') returns:
+                      [ '.mkv', '.avi' ]

+ * parse_bool() - Handles all of NZBGet's configuration options such as 'on' and 'off' as well as 'yes' or 'no', or 'True' and 'False'.
+It greatly simplifies the checking of these variables passed in from NZBGet

  * deobfuscate() - Take a filename and return it in a deobfuscated to the best of its ability. (_PostProcessScript_ only)